Share your love

 sudo certbot --nginx -d example.com

-The above command will be used for a single domain if you have multiple domains you can use the following command:
+The above command will be used for a single domain.
+If you have multiple domains, you can use the following command:

 sudo certbot --nginx -d example.com -d www.example.com

 You will be asked some questions.
 The first is to enter your email address and agree to the terms of service.
-Then, you will be asked if Would you be willing to share your email address with the Electronic Frontier Foundation.
+Then, you will be asked if you would be willing to share your email address with the Electronic Frontier Foundation.
 Answer it by your choice.
 Also, certbot will ask you how you’d like to configure your HTTPS settings.
-Select your choice and hit enter.
+Select your choice and hit Enter.

-in your output you will see:
+In your output, you will see:

-Here your SSL certificates are downloaded, installed, and loaded.
-You have learned to Secure Nginx with Lets Encrypt on Debian 11.
+Here, your SSL certificates are downloaded, installed, and loaded.
+You have learned to secure Nginx with Let’s Encrypt on Debian 11.
 Now you can load your website by https:// and notice your browser’s security indicator.

 Also, you can test your server by using the SSL Labs Server Test.
 You will get an A grade from there.